sanand0/forms/README.md

 Each "form" object contains the following fields:

 - `label`: optional.
 A display name for the form
 - `description`: optional.
-A summary of the form
+A summary of the form.
+[EJS templates](http://documentcloud.github.com/underscore/#template) allowed.
 - `fields`: required.
 A list of fields.
 Fields can have:

     - `name`: required.
 The field name.
 Just stick to letters (preferably lowercase), numbers and underscore.
 No spaces.